BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique prints and antique maps.

 Antique maps and prints

-Traditionally, maps and art prints were purchased by dedicated collectors.
+Traditionally, antique maps and art prints were purchased by dedicated collectors.

 Those collectors stored their treasured collections in albums or purpose built cabinets.